Read time 5 minutes

 Remove-MailboxDatabase -Identity <recovery database name>

 The Dial Tone recovery process is certainly functional, but its complexity might pose a challenge.
 Proficiency in Exchange Management Shell is also a prerequisite.
-Hence, a more efficient alternative would be to employ a solution that offers instantaneous Exchange Recovery.
-To meet this need, Kernel is pleased to introduce an exclusive solution for EDB file database recovery.
+Hence, a more efficient alternative would be to employ a solution that offers instantaneous EDB Recovery.
+To meet this need, Kernel is pleased to introduce an exclusive solution for Exchange EDB database recovery.

-This versatile tool is meticulously engineered to proficiently repair corrupt Exchange databases while offering the flexibility to save the recovered data in various destinations such as PST files, Live Exchange, and Office 365.
+This versatile tool to proficiently repairs corrupt Exchange databases while offering the flexibility to save the recovered data in various destinations such as PST files, Live Exchange, and Office 365.
 Additionally, it seamlessly facilitates the migration of shared mailboxes and public folders.
 Its integrated Backup Extractor function allows for effortless restoration of EDB files from Exchange backup archives.
-Remarkably, this EDB to PST Converter tool is renowned for its cutting-edge capabilities, ensuring compatibility with the latest versions of Outlook and Exchange.
+Remarkably, this Convert EDB to PST tool is prominent for its cutting-edge capabilities, ensuring compatibility with the latest versions of Outlook and Exchange.

 Export EDB mails to PST

-Evaluate the tool yourself with its free version and enjoy quick EDB file repair and its conversion.
+Evaluate the tool yourself with free version and enjoy quick EDB file repair and conversion.

 Kernel for Exchange Server